SchneiderKarl/HCX_V2_EXERCISES/ProjectSetup.md

 ## Customize the default BAS layout

-> For a better orientation in SAP BAS we adapt the default layout for our needs.
+> For a better orientation in SAP BAS we adapt the default layout to our needs.
 > <!-- (If possible set default editors for hdi artifacts)-->

 1) Click on the **Customize Layout...** Icon on the top right corner.